The Prisoner of Chillon: Structure

 The work's themes and images follow those of a typical poem by Lord Byron: the protagonist is an isolated figure, and brings a strong will to bear against great sufferings.
 He seeks solace in the beauty of nature (especially in sections ten and thirteen), and is a martyr of sorts to the cause of liberty.
 Like much of Byron's work, it came about as a reaction to his own experiences as a traveller, making use of historical and geographical knowledge Byron gained in continental Europe.

 Stylistically, it is a romantic verse-tale.

 Concept

 The poem describes the trials of a lone survivor of a family who have been martyred.
 The character's father was burnt at the stake, and out of six brothers, two fell at the battlefield while one was burnt to death.
 The remaining three were sent to the castle of Chillon as prisoners, out of which two more died due to pining away.
 In time only the narrator lived.

+While inspired by the story of Bonivard's imprisonment, the actual details of the story of the poem's protagonist do not fit the actual historical details of Bonivard's life and are rather the romanticized biography of a fictional prisoner.